jadounrahul/kartsnms/doc/Extensions/Applications.md

 ```

     > NOTE: Avoid using other script options in the snmpd config as the results may not be
-    > interpreted correctly by LibreNMS.
+    > interpreted correctly by KartsNMS.

 6. Reload your snmpd service:
 ```
 systemctl reload snmpd
 ```

-7. You're now ready to enable the application in LibreNMS.
+7. You're now ready to enable the application in KartsNMS.

 ## Privoxy